bkauf/anthos-terraform/AWS/README.md

-# GKE on AWS Terraform
+# Anthos on AWS Terraform

 ## Notes:
 ![Anthos Multi-Cloud](Anthos-Multi-AWS.png)

-This terraform script will install all relevant [IaaS prerequisites](https://cloud.google.com/anthos/clusters/docs/multi-cloud/aws/how-to/prerequisites) in AWS(VPC, , subnets, internet gateay, NAT gateway, IAM roles, route tables, and KMS) and then deploy Anthos GKE with 3 control plane nodes(1 in each AZ) of type [t3.medium](https://aws.amazon.com/ec2/instance-types/t3/) and a single node pool of type [t3.medium](https://aws.amazon.com/ec2/instance-types/t3/)  with 2 nodes in an autoscaling group to max 5 nodes to the AWS us-east-1 region.
-The node pool will be deployed to the us-east-1a zone.
+This terraform script will install all relevant [IaaS prerequisites](https://cloud.google.com/anthos/clusters/docs/multi-cloud/aws/how-to/prerequisites) in AWS (VPC, subnets, internet gateay, NAT gateway, IAM roles, route tables, and KMS) and then deploy an Anthos cluster on AWS with 3 control plane nodes (1 in each AZ) of type [t3.medium](https://aws.amazon.com/ec2/instance-types/t3/) and a single node pool of type [t3.medium](https://aws.amazon.com/ec2/instance-types/t3/)  with 2 nodes in an autoscaling group to max 5 nodes to the AWS `us-east-1` region.
+The node pool will be deployed to the `us-east-1a zone`.
 The network topology setup is documented [here](https://cloud.google.com/anthos/clusters/docs/multi-cloud/aws/how-to/create-aws-vpc#create-sample-vpc).
-You can adjust the region and AZs in the variables.tf file.
-For a list of AWS regions and associated K8s version supported per GCP region please use this command:
+You can adjust the region and AZs in a `terraform.tfvars` file.
+For a list of AWS regions and associated K8s version supported per GCP region, please use this command:

 ```bash
 gcloud container aws get-server-config --location [gcp-region]